optimism-java/.github/profile/README.md

 We continue to contribute public goods to help the Ethereum and Optimism community get better and better.

 - [hildr](https://github.com/optimism-java/hildr) is an optimism rollup client written in Java.
+- [op-besu](https://github.com/optimism-java/op-besu) is an optimism execution client written in Java.
+- [jiraiya](https://github.com/optimism-java/jiraiya) is an ethereum portal network client written in Go.
 - [mev-share-java](https://github.com/optimism-java/mev-share-java) is a Java client library for Flashbots MEV-share Matchmaker.
-- [jiraiya](https://github.com/optimism-java/jiraiya) is an ethereum portal network client written in Go.